- Dog Wellness

 By hannah hollinger

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

 Veterinary care for your dog can be expensive, even prohibitively so.
-For most dog owners, their furry companion is like a family member, and having to face a medical crisis without the means to cover veterinary costs and treatment is a nightmarish situation.
+For most pet parents, their furry companion is like a family member, and having to face a medical crisis without the means to cover the cost of pet insurance, treatment, and preventative care is a nightmarish situation.
 Nobody wants to face the decision, if care can not be afforded, of what to do: go in debt beyond your means or consider euthanasia.

-Also, newly developed bilateral conditions may not be covered.
-For example, if your dog was previously diagnosed as having hip dysplasia in one hip, that is a pre-existing condition not covered by newly obtained insurance.
-If the other hip later develops dysplasia, even though it did not have it before, because of the dysplasia in the previous hip, the new hip is classified as a pre-existing condition!
-Limitations like this are something for pet owners to be aware of when they take out health insurance for their dog if their dog has experienced orthopedic conditions or disease on one side and not the other.
+Also, newly developed bilateral conditions may not be covered for your dog.
+For example, if your dog was previously diagnosed as having hip dysplasia in one hip, that is a pre-existing condition not covered by newly obtained pet insurance.
+If the other hip later develops hip dysplasia, even though your dog did not have it there before, because of the dysplasia in the previous hip, the new hip is classified as a pre-existing condition.
+Limitations like this are something for pet parents to be aware of when they take out pet health insurance for their dog if their dog has experienced orthopedic conditions or disease on one side of the body and not the other.

-Other conditions that are generally not covered by pet health insurance include:
+Other expenses that are generally not covered by pet health insurance include:

 ■ Expenses around breeding and having puppies, as this is considered an optional decision

-■ Injury caused by your abuse, altercations with other animal or people in your home, or neglect on your part are considered your responsibility
+■ Injury caused by your abuse, altercations with other animals or people in your home, or neglect on your part are considered your responsibility

 ■ Cosmetic procedures